Skip to content

 FileField

-Setting a file field to None, implicitly deletes the file after saving.
+Setting a FileField to None implicitly deletes the file after saving.

 Parameters

-• with_size: (Default: True).
-Enable the size field.
+• with_size: (Default: True) Enable the size field.

-• with_metadata: (Default: True).
-Enable the metadata field.
+• with_metadata: (Default: True) Enable the metadata field.

-• with_approval: (Default: False).
-Enable the approval logic.
+• with_approval: (Default: False) Enable approval logic.

-• mime_use_magic: (Default: False).
-Use the python-magic library to get the mime type
+• mime_use_magic: (Default: False) Use the python-magic library to get the MIME type.

 • field_file_class: Provide a custom FieldFile class.

-• generate_name_fn: fn(instance (if available), name, file, is_direct_name).
-Customize the name generation.
+• generate_name_fn: Customize name generation.

 Tip